shipurjan/webserver-printer/README.md

 # vps-webhost-init

-A script to set up a fresh Debian/Ubuntu machine on Hetzner for hosting websites.
+A script to set up a fresh Debian/Ubuntu VPS for hosting dockerized websites.

 ## Usage